| EXPANDING FRONTIERS

 customer buying habits and trends, appraising selling practices and trends, surveying customers on results

+of sales campaigns and promotional programs.
 The data resulting from this sales analysis work

 is necessary for the development of the sales and